revelrylabs/bn-mobile-react/README.md

 $> expo build:ios
 ```

-In the following text, select `Expo handles all credentials, you can still provide overrides`
+In the following text, select `I will provide all the credentials and files needed, Expo does no validation`
 ```
 [exp] Making sure project is set up correctly...
 [exp] Your project looks good!